-The purpose of the grant review process conducted by the Drug and Alcoholism Council of Johnson County (DAC) is to direct local Alcohol Tax Funds (ATF) to alcohol and drug prevention, education, intervention, detoxification, treatment, and recovery programs that serve Johnson County residents.
+The recommendations report is a result of DAC grant review and evaluation processes.
+The purpose of the grant review process conducted by DAC is to direct local Alcohol Tax Funds (ATF) to alcohol and drug prevention, education, intervention, detoxification, treatment, and recovery programs that serve Johnson County residents.
 The entire community benefits when substance abuse is prevented and/or effectively treated.
 A continuum of services from education through treatment and recovery is vital to reducing drug and alcohol use and addiction; this continuum of services lowers healthcare costs; reduces crime and child abuse and neglect - lowering associated public costs; and increases productivity in employment.

 Alcohol Tax Funds are derived from a state excise tax on liquor sold by the drink.
-Part of the revenue generated is returned to the jurisdiction (city or county) in which it was collected, with the stipulation that a specified portion be used for programs "whose principal purpose is alcoholism and drug abuse prevention or treatment of persons who are alcoholics or drug abusers, or are in danger of becoming alcoholics or drug abusers" (KSA 79-41a04).
+Part of the revenue generated is returned to the jurisdiction (city or county) in which it was collected, with the stipulation that a specified portion be used for programs "whose principal purpose is alcoholism and drug abuse prevention or treatment of persons who are alcoholics or drug abusers or are in danger of becoming alcoholics or drug abusers" (KSA 79-41a04).

 The DAC's grant review process provides a structured and accountable system that allows organizations, through one annual application, access to funds from multiple jurisdictions.
 The recommendations are guided by funding priorities which are reviewed and approved by the DAC annually.
 Every three to five years the priorities are developed through a formal planning and research process that includes input from key stakeholders, a review of current literature, and analysis of indicator data in Johnson County.
-In 2018, UCS conducted this formal planning process and the DAC established funding priorities for the 2019-2022 grant cycles.
+In 2021-22, UCS conducted this formal planning process and the DAC established funding priorities for the 2023-2028 grant cycles.
 The Funding Priorities Report is available on UCS' website.
 It includes a description of the methodology and a summary of the information reviewed.
-Planning for the 2023-2028 Funding Priorities is underway.

 The Board of County Commissioners and city councils have ultimate authority and responsibility for determining which organizations receive funds from their respective jurisdictions based upon the recommendations in this report.
-Jurisdictions are asked to accept the recommendations by no later than December 30, 2021.
-Together, Johnson County Government and ten cities committed \$2,000,797 for 2022 ATF (see page 19); this is a continued reduction from contributions in 2020 and 2021 and is due to reduced tax collections during the pandemic.
-UCS voluntarily reduced its administrative fee in 2021 in recognition of reduced alcohol by-the-drink tax collections.
+Jurisdictions are asked to accept the recommendations by no later than December 30, 2022.
+Together, Johnson County Government and ten cities committed \$2,170,427 for 2023 ATF (see page 20); this is a significant increase from contributions in 2021 and 2022 and is due to increased tax collections as pandemic-related closures have ended.

-For the 2022 ATF grant cycle, twenty-three applications plus UCS administration fee total \$2,203,714 in funding requests.
-As a result of reduced tax collections, increased reported need from applicants, and strong applications, this is a highly competitive grant year.
+For the 2023 ATF grant cycle, twenty-three applications plus UCS administration fee total \$2,388,841 in funding requests.
+Despite an increase in contributions, due to increased reported need from applicants and strong applications, this is a highly competitive grant year.
 After reviewing applications, interviewing agencies, and deliberating, the DAC developed the following funding recommendations, which are organized in two sections: Education, Prevention, and Intervention; and Intervention, Treatment and Recovery.

-For additional information, contact Christina Ashie Guidry, UCS Director of Resource Allocation, christinag@ucsjoco.org, 913.438.4764.
+For additional information, contact Christina Ashie Guidry, UCS Director of Resource Allocation, christinag@ucsjoco.org, 913.689.2326.

-Board Members

-Roxann Kerr Lindsey, President Kate Allen Marshaun Butler Joe Connor Tara Eberline Erik Erazo Rev. Adam Hamilton Robin Rollins Harrold Thomas Herzog Donna Lauffer Patty Markley Dr. L. Michael McCloud, PhD Hon.
+Board Members Roxann Kerr Lindsey, President Kate Allen Marshaun Butler Joe Connor Tara Eberline Erik Erazo Rev. Adam Hamilton Robin Rollins Harrold Thomas Herzog Donna Lauffer Patty Markley Dr. L. Michael McCloud, PhD Hon.
 Donald Roberts Kevin Tubbesing Vanessa Vaughn West Dave White Rebecca Yocham